zoltantoth0409/liferay-portal/readme/JSDOC_GUIDELINES.markdown

 The following information can be present in the JSDoc tags for the STATE
 property:

-- [@private](http://usejsdoc.org/tags-private.html).
-Marks the property as
+- [@private](http://usejsdoc.org/tags-private.html) - Marks the property as
-  private.
-This means HTML for the property will not be generated.
+  private, meaning HTML for the property will not be generated.
 - [@protected](http://usejsdoc.org/tags-protected.html) - Marks the property as
   protected, meaning it should only be used with the current module.